-I agree to practice "THE ST. PHILIP'S WAY" by exhibiting appropriate behavior, dress, and interactions to promote harmony within St. Philip's School and Community Center.
+I agree to practice "THE ST. PHILIP'S WAY" by exhibiting appropriate behavior, appropriate dress, and interactions to promote harmony within St. Philip's School and Community Center.

-- Maintain a positive and enhancing attitude and environment for my child. - Stimulate, promote, and engage in only positive dialogue with other parents, teachers, administrators, volunteers and visitors, and NOT create or participate in disharmony in

-- Maintain a positive and non-disruptive attitude and manner during all school related events. - Adhere to the Parent Responsibility Agreement & Harmony/Communication Policy.
+- Maintain a positive and enhancing attitude and environment for my child. - Stimulate, promote, and engage in only positive dialogue with other parents, teachers, administrators, volunteers and visitors, and NOT create or participate in disharmony in the school environment or outside the school environment that impacts that negatively impacts the school. - Maintain a positive and non-disruptive attitude and manner during all school related events. - Be respectful and cooperate with the school with respect to all decisions affecting the student. - Continued enrollment of a student is contingent upon the parents abiding by school rules and the decisions of the administration. - At the school's discretion, parental behavior of a parent which impedes the school's ability to meet its educational objectives or make a positive or constructive relationship impossible, may result in suspension or expulsion of a student, separate and apart from the student's conduct.
+No refund of tuition or fees will be made if a student is required to withdraw or is expelled as a result of the actions of her parent or other legally responsible adult. - Adhere to the Parent Responsibility Agreement & Harmony/Communication Policy.